vodoanminhhieuvn/drogon_blog/README.md

     make
     ```

-3. Run the server:
+4. Run the server:

     ```bash
     ./wblog
     ```

-4. Open your Postman and navigate to `http://localhost:3000` to access the blog.
+5Open your Postman and navigate to `http://localhost:3000` to access the blog.

 ## Databases